Lowell (musician): Background

-Originally from Calgary, Alberta, Boland moved to Toronto, Ontario at age 18 to study music at the University of Toronto.
+Originally from Calgary, Alberta, Boland moved to Toronto, Ontario at age 18 to study music at the University of Toronto, but fell into drugs and an abusive relationship then resorted to working as a stripper at the New Locomotion venue in Toronto as Sara Victoria.

 Career

 During this time, she began writing some song demos on ukulele, which came to the attention of Canadian music manager Mike Dixon.
 Dixon forwarded them in turn to producer Martin Terefe, and Boland made her debut in 2012 as a guest vocalist on Apparatjik's 2012 EP If You Can, Solve This Jumble.

 She signed to Arts & Crafts, and released the EP I Killed Sara V in February 2014.
 Her full-length album debut, We Loved Her Dearly, followed in September 2014.

 Her song, "Palm Trees" featured as soundtrack in the soccer game FIFA 15.

 On April 6, 2018, she released her sophomore album Lone Wolf.

 She co-wrote all three songs on the debut EP from Bülow, Damaged Vol. 1, which was released November 2017 on Wax Records, including the single "Not A Love Song."
 Damaged Vol. 1 was praised by critics for its "real and authentic" portrayal of Bülow's voice.

-She received two Canadian Screen Award nominations at the 9th Canadian Screen Awards in 2021, for Best Original Score and Best Original Song for "Grey Singing in Auditorium", for her work on the 2020 film Bloodthirsty.
+She received two Canadian Screen Award nominations at the 9th Canadian Screen Awards in 2021, for Best Original Score (with Michelle Osis) and Best Original Song (with Evan Bogart and Justin Gray) for "Grey Singing in Auditorium", for her work on the 2020 film Bloodthirsty.